British Grand Prix weather F1 forecast as rain expected at Silverstone

-British GP 2024 F1 weather forecast: Rain expected at Silverstone after Friday practice
+British GP 2024 F1 weather forecast: Rain expected at Silverstone for qualifying

 Rain is on the forecast for Sunday’s race which will play havoc with tyre strategy for the teams, though it could benefit eight-time winner Lewis Hamilton, who is excellent in wet conditions